Azure-Samples/ai-hub-gateway-solution-accelerator/README.md

 Now this solution accelerator is updated to be **enterprise ready** with the following features:

 - **Bring your own VNet** is now supported with the ability to deploy the AI Hub Gateway Landing Zone in your own VNet.
 [Check the guide here](./guides/bring-you-own-network.md)
+- **Throttling events monitoring** is now supported with the ability to capture and raise ```429``` too many requests status code as a custom metric in Application Insights.
+[Check the guide here](./guides/throttling-events-handling.md)
 - **New gpt-4o Global Deployment** is now part of the OpenAI resource provisioning
 - **Azure OpenAI API spec version** was updated to ```2024-05-01-preview``` to bring APIs for audio and batch among other advancements (note it is backward compatible with previous versions)
 - **AI usage reports enhancements** with Cosmos Db now include a container for ```model-pricing``` which include the $ pricing for AI models tokens ([sample data can be found here](./src/usage-reports/model-pricing.json)), along with updated PowerBI dashboard design.